NaderHammouda/TestDevops/README.md

 This project will discuss how you can easily deploy Tomcat 9 on Debian Linux with Ansible.
 The standard way of installing Tomcat on a Linux system such as Debian is manual and time-consuming.
 I wrote an Ansible role to simplify the process.

-## Role info
+## Project role

 > Install and deploy Apache Tomcat 9 on Debian With Ansible.

-## Tasks in the role
+## Project tasks

-This role contains tasks to:
+The Playbook file (tomcat_deploy) contains tasks to:

-- Install basic packages required
+- Download and install tomcat version 9
-- Install Java
+- Heap paramtring in dev/prod environnements
-- Add tomcat user and group
+- sample.war deployment

-- Download and install tomcat
+## How to use this project

-## How to use this role
+- Open your terminal

 - Clone the Project: